Vanessa Marquez

 Vanessa Rosalia Marquez (December 21, 1968 – August 30, 2018) was an American actress.
-She was primarily known for her recurring role in the first three seasons of ER as nurse Wendy Goldman, as well as her role as Ana Delgado in the 1988 biographical drama film, Stand and Deliver.
+She was primarily known for her recurring role in the first three seasons of ER as nurse Wendy Goldman, as well as her role as Ana Delgado in the 1988 biographical drama film Stand and Deliver.

 Career

-Marquez appeared in a 1992 episode of Seinfeld called "The Cheever Letters", portraying a secretary in the Cuban Permanent Mission (the US and Cuba did not have mutual embassies from 1961 to 2015).
-Her success with Stand and Deliver led to a career in film and television, with roles in the crime drama, Blood In Blood Out (1993), and the independent film, Twenty Bucks (1993).
+In 1992, Marquez appeared in the Seinfeld fourth season episode "The Cheever Letters", portraying a secretary in the Cuban Permanent Mission (the US and Cuba did not have mutual embassies from 1961 to 2015).
+Her success with Stand and Deliver led to a career in film and television, with roles in the crime drama Blood In Blood Out (1993), and the independent film Twenty Bucks (1993).
 Her television work included guest spots on popular programs, including Melrose Place in 1994 and Malcolm & Eddie in 1999, and recurring roles on ER from 1994 to 1997.
-In addition to her acting credentials, Marquez appeared as a singer in the 2000 thriller film, Under Suspicion.
+In addition to her acting credentials, Marquez appeared as a singer in the 2000 thriller film Under Suspicion.

 Personal life

 Vanessa Rosalia Marquez was born in Los Angeles County, California.
-She was the daughter of John Marquez, who died during the Vietnam War when she was one and half years old; and Delia.
+She was the daughter of John Marquez, who died during the Vietnam War when she was one and half years old; and Delia McElfresh.
 She grew up in Montebello, where she attended Schurr High School.

 Prior to her death, Marquez made headlines related to the #MeToo movement, alleging that she endured harassment while on the set of ER.
 In October 2017, she accused series star George Clooney of helping to "blacklist" her after she complained to executives about the harassment.
 Clooney denied the allegations.

 Mental illness and health problems

 Marquez appeared in an early episode of the A&E Network reality television series Intervention, as she tried to manage her shopping addiction.
-Marquez was given an "intervention" by friends (including Stand and Deliver co-star, Karla Montana) to get her to go to treatment (she later said that her treatment was not successful).
-She had serious mental health issues, including bipolar disorder, obsessive-compulsive disorder, and agoraphobia, that ended her career as an actress and left her almost entirely homebound.
+Marquez was given an "intervention" by friends (including Stand and Deliver co-star Karla Montana) to get her to go to treatment; she later said that her treatment was not successful.
+She had several mental health conditions, including bipolar disorder, obsessive compulsive disorder, anorexia nervosa, and agoraphobia, that ended her career as an actress and left her almost entirely house bound.
 She also had celiac disease, fibromyalgia, and depression at the time of her death, and had regular seizures.